meitar/mailchimp-user-sync/readme.txt

 After activation, the plugin will listen to all changes in your WordPress users and make sure everything stays in sync with the selected MailChimp list.

-= Development of MailChimp Sync =
+= Development of MailChimp User Sync =

-Bug reports (and Pull Requests) for [MailChimp Sync are welcomed on GitHub](https://github.com/ibericode/mailchimp-sync).
+Bug reports (and Pull Requests) for [MailChimp User Sync are welcomed on GitHub](https://github.com/ibericode/mailchimp-sync).
 Please note that GitHub is _not_ a support forum.

 **More information**

 - [MailChimp for WordPress](https://mc4wp.com/#utm_source=wp-plugin-repo&utm_medium=mailchimp-sync&utm_campaign=more-info-link)
 - Other [add-ons for MailChimp for WordPress](https://mc4wp.com/add-ons/#utm_source=wp-plugin-repo&utm_medium=mailchimp-sync&utm_campaign=more-info-link)
-- Developers; follow or contribute to the [MailChimp Sync plugin on GitHub](https://github.com/ibericode/mailchimp-sync)
+- Developers; follow or contribute to the [MailChimp User Sync plugin on GitHub](https://github.com/ibericode/mailchimp-sync)
 - Other [WordPress plugins](https://dannyvankooten.com/wordpress-plugins/#utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=more-info-link) by [Danny van Kooten](https://dannyvankooten.com#utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=more-info-link)
 - [@DannyvanKooten](https://twitter.com/dannyvankooten) on Twitter